hundredrabbits/Orca-c/README.md

 PortMIDI is an optional dependency.
 It can be enabled by adding the option `--portmidi` when running the `tool` build script.

+You can also disable the mouse by adding the `--nomouse` option, useful to avoid accidental touchpad clicks.

 ### Make

 ```sh